pavponn/comonad-19/README.md

 Playable simulation of a disease outbreak.
 It's a simplified model of a disease process based on [Outbreak](https://www.meltingasphalt.com/interactive/outbreak/) by Kevin Simpler.
 Despite the project's name, this is not an attempt to imitate the spread of COVID-19.

-The goals were to learn how to use comonads in Haskell and to build build something relevant in the light of recent months (spring 2020).
+The goals were to learn how to use comonads in Haskell and to build something relevant in the light of recent months (spring 2020).

 ## Quickstart
 You'll need [Stack](https://docs.haskellstack.org/), [GHC](https://www.haskell.org/ghc/) and [Git](https://git-scm.com/downloads).